What do my wife’s birthday present and this article have in common?

 As you might know, I'm still in the military and it has had me doing some pretty crazy things over the years like nuclear engineering, military diplomacy, and other fun stuff – in the case below, walking a mine field in Sri Lanka.

 However, thanks to my books sales and the growth of Kindlepreneur, I was able to submit my letter of resignation.
 Come Sept 1.
 I will no longer be in the military.
-Instead, I’ll be online full time.
+Instead, I'll be online full time.
+Might need to get some of those blue-light blocking glasses to help combat the eye strain.

 Well, more importantly, I'll be home with my family full time – which is super exciting.
 Three out of the past four years, I've been deployed without them.
 That equates to a lot of missed first words, first steps and other key moments in my family's life.